webdiscus/html-bundler-webpack-plugin/README.md

 }
 ```

-Allow to configure paths and files to watch file changes for rebuild in `watch` or `serv` mode.
+Allows to configure paths and files to watch file changes for rebuild in `watch` or `serv` mode.

 > **Note**
 >